The Polystyrene Problem

 The good news is that if polystyrene is sorted and treated properly, it can be recycled - generally, it needs to be clean and free of other contaminants.
 However, polystyrene is harder to recycle once it is bonded with other materials such as concrete, paint or foil.
 For example, insulation which has been embedded in the concrete can prohibit recycling unless separated.
 Also, be aware of insulation made from different types of polystyrene, as these should be separated from each other before going to recyclers.

 (1) Prevention: Design out waste by sourcing from suppliers that use alternative packaging and avoid single-use polystyrene packaging.
 Consider using sustainable alternatives.
-For polystyrene slabs used in insulation – consider getting this custom-cut by manufacturers, as this prevents the spread of polystyrene on-site and prevents generating unnecessary excess polystyrene.
+For polystyrene slabs used in insulation, consider getting this custom-cut by manufacturers off-site, as this prevents the spread of polystyrene on-site and prevents generating unnecessary excess polystyrene.

 (2) Reuse or Recycling: Explore options for reusing or recycling polystyrene.
 Disposal by sending to a landfill is a last resort and least preferred option, but it is still better than having the waste blow away in the wind to end up in the landscape and the ocean.